Chart Color Schemes

 Balonne has shown very soft population growth performance across periods assessed by AreaSearch

-Balonne's population is around 4,367 as of November 2025.
-This reflects an increase of 47 people since the 2021 Census, which reported a population of 4,320 people.
-The change is inferred from the estimated resident population of 4,356 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 0.10 persons per square kilometer.
-Population growth was primarily driven by natural growth contributing approximately 70.9% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Balonne's population is around 4367 as of November 2025.
+This reflects an increase of 47 people, a rise of 1.1% since the 2021 Census which reported a population of 4320 people.
+The change is inferred from the estimated resident population of 4356 from the ABS as of June 2024 and an additional 19 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0.10 persons per square kilometer, providing ample space per person.
+Population growth for the area was primarily driven by natural growth, contributing approximately 70.9% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings are applied in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Projections indicate a decline in overall population by 459 persons by 2041.
-However, specific age cohorts are expected to grow, led by the 25 to 34 age group projected to grow by 96 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Over this period, projections indicate a decline in overall population, with the area's population expected to contract by 459 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 96 people.

 Frequently Asked Questions - Population